Accept our email invitation and get $10 towards your first purchase of Methyl-Life.

 MTHFR and Overmethylation

-This article will explain overmethylation, its symptoms, and its differences from undermethylation.
+This article will explain overmethylation, its symptoms, and how it compares to undermethylation.
 We will describe how methylation issues develop and how they can be managed through diet and supplementation.

 What is Overmethylation?

-People who were homozygous for MTHFR 677TT were found to have an elevated copper-to-zinc ratio and a higher risk of over-methylation.
+One study found that people who were homozygous for MTHFR 677TT had an elevated copper-to-zinc ratio and a higher risk of over-methylation.
 High levels of free copper are also noted in those shown to be over-methylating, which may lead to irregularities in thyroid function, adrenal hormone production, and lower histamine levels.

-The inactive MTHFR 677TT polymorphism results in elevated homocysteine, so the body tries to metabolize the homocysteine via an alternative channel using a flavin cofactor (flavin adenine dinucleotide).
-Hyper-activation of this pathway results in excessive SAMe production with an attendant risk of low catecholamines and low histamine, leading to adrenal exhaustion.
+Researchers suggested that the reduced function of the MTHFR enzyme results in elevated homocysteine, so the body tries to metabolize the homocysteine via an alternative channel using a flavin cofactor (flavin adenine dinucleotide).

 Overmethylation Symptoms